 These include the core courses DEVS 801* (Political Economy of Development), DEVS 802* (Cultural Politics of Development), DEVS 850* (Professional Seminar in Global Development Studies), and two further courses from inside or outside the department.

-During their first year, students design a research programme that will lead to a Master’s Thesis.
+During their first year, students design a research program that will lead to a Master’s Thesis.
 The thesis is a work of 75-100 pages long and makes an original contribution to the field of global development studies.

 Completion normally takes 18-24 months.

-Students applying to the Global Development Studies MA Programme who think they might be interested in an eventual switch to the two-year research stream are encouraged to contact potential supervisors at the time of their application to discuss research interests and availability.
+Students applying to the Global Development Studies MA Program who think they might be interested in an eventual switch to the two-year research stream are encouraged to contact potential supervisors at the time of their application to discuss research interests and availability.
 They should discuss a focused thesis topic, funding options, and data collection processes early and consistently during the fall term with their potential supervisor, in order to submit a strong thesis stream application.
 They should also take the initiative to apply for external scholarships (e.g. SSHRC in October/November and OGS in January).

 Successful applicants will be chosen on the basis of: